 Research has shown that pulmonary rehabilitation improves not only your fitness, but also your mental wellbeing.
-This course of information and physical exercise will cover ways you can cope with low mood.
+It’s a course of information and physical exercise that covers ways you can cope with feeling low.
 Ask your health care professional to refer you to your closest programme.

-Join a support group.
-This is a great ways to meet people who are going through similar things and share tips.
+Joining a support group is a great way to meet people locally who are going through similar things and can share advice.

-If you don’t feel up to seeing people in person, send a text or email to keep in touch with friends and family.
-Or you could use online support.
-You could join our web community.
+If you don’t feel up to seeing people in person, or aren’t able to, send a text or email to keep in touch with friends and family.

-- Eat well: Try to eat a healthy, balanced diet, even though you may not always feel like eating.
-Eat small meals more often rather than three big meals.
+- Eat well.
+Try to eat a healthy, balanced diet, even if you don’t feel like eating.
+You could try eating small meals more often rather than three big meals.
 This can be much more comfortable for people with a lung condition.

 - Get good sleep.
 This will help to improve your mood and boost your energy levels.
-Have a look at MIND’s tips and ideas to help you have a good night.
+Have a look at Mind’s tips and ideas to help you have a good night sleep.

 Make a list of activities, people and places that make you feel happy or feel good.

-Try to do something on the list you enjoy:
+Try to do something on the list you enjoy.
+You could: